 What Leading Enterprises Are Doing Right

-According to the same survey conducted by Gartner, it was noticed that approx. 77% of CXOs consider that the AI is ‘THE NEXT BIG THING’.
-However, the same CXOs claim that even the best technology experts in their organization seem to lack relativeness and knowledge to support or accelerate the business in the growing AI landscape.
+According to the same survey conducted by Gartner, it was noticed that approximately 77% of CXOs consider that AI is ‘THE NEXT BIG THING’.
+However, the same CXOs claim that even the best technology experts in their organization seem to lack relatability and knowledge to support or accelerate the business in the growing AI landscape.

 Let’s have a detailed look at these.